mmistakes/made-mistakes-jekyll/_posts/2012-09-06-kennwhite-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @kennwhite"
+title: "Bright and muted colors"
 description: "PaperFaces portrait of @kennwhite drawn with Paper by 53 on an iPad."
 image: paperfaces-kennwhite-twitter-lg
 thumb: paperfaces-kennwhite-twitter-150.jpg